ISA BOJA: The UK’s general election and what its likely outcome—a Labour Party government—can mean for Kosovo

 Lammy’s progressive realism contrasts sharply with the pragmatic realism pursued by Trump and Le Pen.

-Trump is likely to approach foreign policy as he did during his first term: protectionist and American-first, treating bilateral and multilateral relations parallel to his big business dealings.
+Trump is likely to approach foreign policy as he did during his first term: protectionist and American-first, treating bilateral and multilateral relations parallel to his Lower Manhattan business dealings.
 Concerning is also his NATO scepticism and likely reinstatement of Richard Grenell who proved disastrous for Kosova’s national and international interests.

 Hence, with Trump back in the Oval Office and Le Pen in the Élysée Palace, there's a risk of the US and France diverging from their longstanding alignment on Kosova with the British.